Who Are The Directors/Coaches of NorCal RIZE?

 Bianca Pham (Coach BPham)

-Bianca joins the RIZE staff after her first season as the Varsity assistant coach at Los Altos High School.
+Bianca joins the RIZE staff after her first season as the Varsity Assistant Coach at Los Altos High School and is now the JV Assistant Coach at Menlo-Atherton High School.
 From sunny San Diego, Bianca’s love and ambition for sports began as a little girl.
 Starting out with tennis at a young age, she played singles competitively and was once ranked #2 in Southern California.
 But during the 8th grade, a friend introduced her to lacrosse and she fell in love with the sport, never looking back!
 She went on to achieve recognition as one of the Top 30 players in San Diego and was recruited by several Division III schools, but decided to attend University of Pennsylvania where she continued to play club lacrosse and earned a BSE in Computer Science/Engineering.
 During work hours, Bianca is an Engineering Project Manager for the Machine Learning team at Apple.
 But after hours, her devotion is to coaching lacrosse and mentoring young athletes on how the principles of teamwork, discipline, confidence, and attitude you learn on the field also applies to success in your life off the field.
 Bianca is an assistant coach for the STEEL team.